facebookarchive/Anydevice/ios/README.md

 #### Setting up your Xcode project

+1. Install dependencies via `Cocoapods` by running `pod install` in the `ios` directory.

-1. Open the Xcode workspace at `Anydevice.xcworkspace`.
+2. Open the Xcode workspace at `Anydevice.xcworkspace`.

-2. Copy your new Parse Application ID and Client Key into `PADConstants.m`.
+3. Copy your new Parse Application ID and Client Key into `PADConstants.m`.

   ```objective-c
   NSString * const PADApplicationId = @"YOUR_APPLICATION_ID";